After the Exchange Period

 Check your information and, if necessary, edit your contact information and the information concerning your Erasmus work placement on NettiOpsu.

 Upon reporting the dates of your exchange period and entering your banking information on NettiOpsu, you also enter into a grant agreement with the University of Tampere.
-One condition of the agreement is that you need to write a travel report.
+One condition of the agreement is that you need to write a travel report within one month after the end of your exchange period.
 In this way, you do your part to help subsequent exchange students and interns!
 Submitting a travel report is a condition for receiving the university travel grant and ERASMUS and NORDPLUS grants.
 It is a good idea to write down your thoughts soon after returning home.

-The second instalment of the university travel grant will not be paid unless you submit the travel report.
+The second instalment of the university travel grant will not be paid unless you submit the travel report within one month of the ending date of your exchange period.
+The ending date appears in NettiOpsu.
+Please note that it usually is not the date of your departure from the exchange destination nor the date of your arrival in Finland.
 If your bank account number has changed during the exchange period, notify the coordinator handling your exchange about the new number so that the second grant instalment will be paid to the valid account.

 Instructions for writing a travel report

 The report must be submitted through NettiOpsu.
 First write your report in a word processor and then copy it to NettiOpsu.
 When you have signed on to NettiOpsu with your basic user account, select the following in the left menu bar: International Exchanges –> Study and Training Abroad –> Travel Report –> Make.
 If NettiOpsu does not list your exchange or internship period, first add it on the “Save to Student Register” tab.